kevinwmiller/OCS/README.md

 ####CREATING A PROTOTYPE IN THE SOURCE CODE

-To create an object prototype, call the addComponentsToPrototype function in ObjectManager and specify the name of the prototype to add the components to.
+To create an object prototype, call the assignToPrototype function in ObjectManager and specify the name of the prototype to add the components to.
 If the prototype does not already exist, one will be created.

-	objManager.addComponentsToPrototype("Player", Position(65, 45), Velocity(200, .5), Renderable("Txtre File.png");
+	objManager.assignToPrototype("Player", Position(65, 45), Velocity(200, .5), Renderable("Txtre File.png");

 This will create a prototype under the name "Player" with Position, Velocity, and Renderable components.